mjoshd/Hass.io_on_Ubuntu_Server_18.04/Hass.io_on_Ubuntu_Server_18.04.md

 Click refresh in upper-right

-Click restore backup and tick all boxes (except hass version?)
+Click restore backup and tick all boxes then restore

 After it is complete, log in and verify everything is working
 ```